juha-h/baresip-studio/README.md

-This is a bare-bones Android Studio project implementing <a href="https://github.com/alfredh/baresip">baresip</a> based SIP User Agent.

-Currently the application supports voice calling and messaging, UDP, TCP, and TLS signaling transports, voicemail Message Waiting Indication, incoming call transfers (REFER), PCMU/PCMA, iLBC, G.726, G.722, G.722.1, AMR, and Opus voice codecs, as well as ZRTP and (DTLS) SRTP media encapsulation.

-Motivated by need for a secure SIP user agent for Android that does not depend on third party push notification services.
+This branch is a work-in-progress attempt to include video calling support to baresip Android app.
+Currently video can be sent from device's camera to peer, but not displayed from peer on device's screen.

-After cloning the project, generate static libraries and include files to distribution directory using master branch of https://github.com/juha-h/libbaresip-android.
+Static libraries and include files need to be generated to distribution directory using video branch of https://github.com/juha-h/libbaresip-android.
+Encoding of H.264 video is based on x264 lib, which is free to use under GNU GPL.

-Then in Android Studio 3.6.1:

-- Open an existing Android Studio project

-- File -> Invalidate Caches / Restart -> Invalidate & Restart

-Available also on <a href="https://f-droid.org/app/com.tutpro.baresip">F-Droid</a> and <a href="https://play.google.com/store/apps/details?id=com.tutpro.baresip&hl=en_US">Google Play</a>.

-Copyright (c) 2018 TutPro Inc. Distributed under BSD-3-Clause license.
+Copyright (c) 2020 TutPro Inc. Distributed under GNU GPL license.